 Do a Comparative Price Analysis: This should take in the prices being offered by your competitors, and pricing levels for goods and services in complementary classes to what you are offering.

 Set a Price that Balances Between Your Business Goals and the Value You Are Delivering: Ideally, this price should benefit both your target customers and your own bottom line.
+As mentioned prior, do not make the mistake of assuming that the economy pricing strategy or setting a premium price without a reason behind it will make your product more attractive.
+Every price must be set based on research.

 If you’d like to learn more about pricing strategies, or need help in developing a pricing strategy of your own, get in touch with us at Incisive Edge.